milosdjurica/DAO-humanitarian-funding/README.md

 ## About The Project

-Project implements a decentralized governance system with smart contracts on Sepolia Testnet.
+Project implements a decentralized governance system with smart contracts deployed and verified on Sepolia Testnet.
 This DAO is created to provide financial help to individuals who lack resources for a medical treatment.
 Token holders (voters) can vote to add new voters, add new users that need help and adjust amount that those users need.

 ### Contracts are deployed and verified on Sepolia Testnet: